Dot grid

 How do top LLMs compare on long-context and accuracy for financial analysis?

-{callout} Claude Opus 4.6 leads on long-context accuracy in 2026, retaining reliable reasoning up to roughly 600–700K tokens versus 500–650K for ChatGPT and Gemini.
+{callout} Claude's flagship models (Fable 5, Opus 4.8) lead on long-context accuracy in 2026, retaining reliable reasoning up to roughly 600–700K tokens versus 500–650K for ChatGPT and Gemini.
 All three advertise 1M+ token windows, but production accuracy degrades above 500K on most models — worth validating on your actual workload before relying on spec-sheet numbers. {/callout}

 Context window capacity is one of the most cited specs in LLM evaluation and one of the most frequently misunderstood.
 The advertised number represents the maximum input the model will accept, not the capacity at which it reasons accurately.
 Long-context accuracy degrades as the prompt grows: information near the start and end of a long context is retrieved more reliably than content buried in the middle.
 The effect becomes material above roughly 500K tokens.
 A 12-month budget model with full actuals and commentary can run into the hundreds of thousands of tokens — within reliable range for all top-tier models — while a full multi-year model with supporting data may push toward or beyond the 500K mark.

-Claude Opus retains the highest accuracy at long context among current models on independent benchmarks.
+Claude's flagship tier retains the highest accuracy at long context among current models on independent benchmarks.
 For FP&A use cases involving large, interrelated financial datasets, that consistency matters.
-Claude's removal of the long-context pricing surcharge also makes extended-context analysis more economical than it was earlier in 2026.
+Claude's flat long-context pricing (the full 1M window at standard rates) also keeps extended-context analysis economical.

 For benchmark cross-checks, Artificial Analysis runs independent evaluations on context window performance and reasoning quality.
 Stanford HELM provides additional cross-model comparison across accuracy and instruction following.
 Both are worth checking before making model selections for high-stakes analytical workloads.